 Cut each squash in half lengthwise and scoop out the seeds and innerds with a metal spoon.

-Drizzle squash with avocado oil (or high-temperature cooking oil of choice) and use your hands to spread it all over the exposed flesh so that it is well-coated.
+Drizzle squash with avocado oil (or olive oil or high-temperature cooking oil of choice) and use your hands to spread it all over the exposed flesh so that it is well-coated.
 Sprinkle the flesh with sea salt.

 Place squash cut-side down on a large baking sheet.
 Bake 30 to 40 minutes, until squash is very soft when poked with a fork.